Bristol’s Founding Church

 The third building, the current gothic, granite-trimmed “Stone Church” at 300 High Street, was built in 1856.
 The Memorial Chapel, funded by the DeWolf family, was added in 1870.
 From 2011 -2016, the congregation undertook and completed a campaign to comprehensively restore the foundational and structural integrity of the threatened historic 1856 church and extensive campus.

 Mr. J.P.
-Lane, the 12th pastor of our church, compiled and wrote the history of our congregation from 1687-1872.
-A reading of the Historical Sketches of the First Congregational Church demonstrates a long history of effective and not-so-effective pastors, interesting tales of trials, tribulations and triumphs.
+Lane, the 12th Minister of our church, compiled and wrote the history of our congregation from 1687-1872.
+A reading of the Historical Sketches of the First Congregational Church demonstrates a long history of effective and not-so-effective Ministers, interesting tales of trials, tribulations and triumphs.
 The more things change, so the old saying goes, the more they stay the same.

 Founder of America’s Oldest Fourth of July Celebration!™